 Dogs who have many toys always around never really learn to appreciate them.
 I get one special toy, maybe leather/sheepskin/fur whatever the dog really loves- that only comes out for a very limited time, and only when he is engaging with you.

 Many dog’s like balls, especially ones that squeak when bitten.
-To build engagement, try bouncing a ball against a wall, get very excited about the play.
+To build engagement, try bouncing a ball against a wall, and get very excited about the play.
 Again, dog is on tie back with nothing better to do than watch.
-You can also try having another dog,(or several), that get really excited over play in front of the tied dog, this can help build their desire to join in.
+You can also try having another dog (or several), that gets really excited over play in front of the tied dog, this can really help build their desire to join in.

 I highly recommend using the dog’s daily meals as rewards for training, this is one of the best things you can do for bonding with your dog.
-Hand feeding gives “ value” to the owner in the dog’s point of view, instead of giving the food bowl value.
+Hand feeding gives “value” to the owner in the dog’s point of view, instead of giving the food bowl value.
 Dogs will take for granted what is given freely, controlling the dog’s most valuable resource gives us a huge advantage in training.
-I always set the dog up to win, none of the dogs I’ve worked with have ever missed a meal training this way.
+I always set the dog up to win, none of the dogs I’ve worked with have ever missed a daily meal training this way.

 HIDE AND SEEK- a great game for building drive and engagement.
 Have someone hold the dog, and you go just slightly out of sight of the dog, call the dog’s name, then your recall word HERE/COME.
 The helper releases the dog.
 When the dog reaches you give a jackpot (handful of the dog’s daily meal) to the dog.
+Lengthen distance and difficulty gradually, the dog will start using it’s nose as well as it’s eyes to find you.

 WAIT and TAKE IT game is used to build calm behavior, and focus on the handler.
 Take a piece of food in your hand, with fist closed.
 Bring your hand close to the dog.
 Give a verbal WAIT command.
 Let the dog sniff, but don’t let them have it until they settle a bit and are calmer, then say TAKE IT, open your hand and reward.